Analysis | A Central Bank With No Key Rate? Yes, in Singapore: QuickTake

 The loss of control over interest rates, which tend to track U.S. rates.
 When the MAS eases currency policy to stimulate inflation, borrowing costs could well rise and risk cooling consumer spending, as happened in 2015.
 The central bank has said interest rates are less effective than the exchange rate in influencing economic activity.
 But monetary policy geared toward imported inflation can be less effective when it comes to domestic demand-led factors, such as property prices.
 To address these, Singapore turned to so-called macroprudential measures, including tighter housing loan requirements and higher taxes on property transactions to cool the housing market.

-The MAS typically announces policy decisions around the middle of April and October, although there was an out-of-cycle announcement in January 2015 that surprised markets and showed that the central bank is not intractably tethered to a six-monthly timetable.
-The MAS has kept its policy unchanged since shifting to a zero slope in April 2016 and more analysts are betting the central bank may tighten this year as inflation gradually picks up.
+It typically announces policy decisions twice a year, around the middle of April and October.
+The next meeting is on Friday.
+There was, however, an out-of-cycle announcement in January 2015 that surprised markets, showing that the central bank is not intractably tethered to a six-monthly timetable.
 Deputy Prime Minister Tharman Shanmugaratnam chairs the MAS board of directors.

 To contact the reporter on this story: Masaki Kondo in Singapore at mkondo3@bloomberg.net.